 The Xbox Series X and PS5 from Microsoft and Sony, respectively, are both going to be available in November, almost 7 years after the launch of the Xbox One and the PS4.

-Sony's PS4 was the clear winner of the last generation, but Microsoft has learned from its early mistakes with the Xbox One and is trying not to let history repeat itself.
+Sony's PS4 may have been the clear winner of the last generation, but Microsoft has learned from its early mistakes with the Xbox One and is trying not to let history repeat itself.

 Xbox Series X vs. PS5: Price and release date